Galaxy growth by merging in the nearby universe: Discussion

-According to Section \ref{compare}, our results are consistent with the previous clustering results of \citealt{Zehavi10a}.
+According to Section \ref{compare}, our results are consistent with the previous clustering results of \cite{Zehavi10a}.
 Our estimated merger rates are consistent with the merger rates estimated by counting of close pairs \citep{Masjedi08a, Patton08a, kitzbichler08a, Bundy09a, De Propris10a, Robaina10a}.
-Our estimated merger rates are also consistent with the merger rates predicted in theories of galaxy formation in a cosmological context \citep{maller06a, Stewart09a}.
+Our estimated merger rates are also consistent with the merger rates predicted in theories of galaxy formation in a cosmological context \citep{maller06a, Stewart09a, Wetzel12a}.

-However, not all merger studies find such low values.
+However, we found that not all merger studies find such low values when we compared our results with the studies at higher redshift.
 The morphological derivations of the merger fraction (\eg, \citealt{De Propris07a, conselice07a, lotz06a, Lotz08a, Conselice09a}) tend to find values of $f_{pair} \approx 0.1$ at $0.4 < z < 1.4$, about $2$ times higher than the results of our pair analysis (see Figure~\ref{fig:bundy}).
-The discrepancy can be resolved easily if either \textsl{(1)}~morphological signatures of merging last for many dynamical times (\eg, tidal tails) or \textsl{(2)}~the very minor mergers ($m/M < 0.25$) inflate the merger rates (please note that our pair analysis in Figure~\ref{fig:bundy} are only estimated from major mergers at mass ratio $m/M > 0.25$).
+The discrepancy can be resolved easily if either \textsl{(1)}~morphological signatures of merging last for many dynamical times (\eg, tidal tails) or \textsl{(2)}~the very minor mergers ($m/M < 0.25$) inflate the merger rates (please note that our pair analysis in Figure~\ref{fig:bundy} are only estimated from major mergers at mass ratio $m/M > 0.25$) or \textsl{(3)}~morphological tools for finding mergers maybe find some systems which are not involved in mergers or \textsl{(4)}~merger rates per galaxy at high redshift may be larger than those at low redshift.

-The mass growth rates shown in the solid lines in Figure~\ref{fig:growth1} are upper limits on the true fractional mass growth.
-There are two reasons: \textsl{(1)}~we assume $t_{merge,i} = t_{DF,i}$ for every pair.
-However it is not true for close pairs in high velocity-dispersion environments, and the Chandrasekhar formula may be an overestimate \citep{Boylan-Kolchin07a} when the pairs are bound, \textsl{(2)}~we assume that the stellar mass growth of the central galaxies from the spectroscopic sample is equal to the stellar mass of the galaxy from the imaging sample, see equation (\ref{eq:growth}).
-However \citealt{lin04a} found that up to $50$ percent of the stars in the galaxies from the imaging sample could be stripped off before the merger with LRGs is complete.
-So our mass growth rate under dynamical friction assumption is an upper limit on the growth by merging.
+The total fractional accretion rates shown in the solid lines in Figure~\ref{fig:growth1} are upper limits on the true fractional mass growth.
+There are two reasons: \textsl{(1)}~we assume $t_{merge,i} = t_{KW,i}$ for every pair.
+However it is not true for close pairs in high velocity dispersion, \textsl{(2)}~we assume that the stellar mass growth of the central galaxies from the spectroscopic sample is equal to the stellar mass of the galaxy from the imaging sample, see equation (\ref{eq:growth}).
+However \cite{lin04a} found that up to $50$ percent of the stars in the galaxies from the imaging sample could be stripped off before the merger with LRGs is complete.
+So our mass growth rate under the assumption of $t_{merge} = t_{KW,i}$ is an upper limit on the growth by merging.